opencoweb/coweb/docs/js/collab.rst

 .. function:: coweb.initCollab([args])

    A web application or its runtime environment calls this method to get a reference to a :class:`CollabInterface` instance.
-The factory selects the best available implementation of the collaboration interface based on availability and browser capabilities.
+The :data:`cowebConfig` dictates the implementation of the :class:`CollabInterface` used and its configuration.

    All parameters to this function are passed as name/value properties on a single `args` object.
 Only the `id` parameter is required.